Simplified configuration for load balancing

 Set up internal load balancing with Services

-All resources in OpenShift can have labels applied to them to identify and group them.
 Services are internal load balancers in OpenShift.
-Services route traffic to resources identified by a label selector parameter in the definition of the Service.
-You will create a service and identify the virtual machines it services as a load balance by means of labels on the virtual machines.
+Services route traffic to resources by identifing them with a label selector.
+Labels can be applied to any OpenShift resources, including virtual machines,to identify and group them.
+You will create a service and identify the virtual machines it services as a load balancer by means of labels on the virtual machines.

 1. On the left bar, click the Virtualization → VirtualMachines and on the top bar select the Project: windowsnetworking-sample_username

 2. To find the label on the virtual machine that will identify it to the Service for selection, click on the winweb01 virtual machine.
 Click the YAML tab and search for "app: winnetworking".
+It’s usualy near line 186.
 This is an arbitrary label assigned to both virtual machines.

 Find VM label app=winnetworking